 2. Make it a hack week: From our very first meetup of 8 people all the way through to last week’s at 122 people, we’ve always spent a good portion of the week co-working on projects and launching them at the end of the week.
 With a small team it was everyone working on tasks from our then current to do lists.
 As our group got bigger, we started having more planned out projects for multiple teams.
 The projects are designed to be interesting to the group, have components that everyone can contribute to, and be small enough so they can be launched quickly to get a sense of achievement and completion.
 Most recently we’ve refined the model to ask people to suggest project ideas ahead of the meetup, then create teams based on those ideas with the goal of mixing people who usually don’t work together into teams and letting people lead teams who haven’t done so in the past.
 Other than launching cool stuff (we have a demo session for all the projects at the end of the week that is super fun), the projects have the obvious benefit of people getting to know each other by brainstorming and building things together.

 3. Have everyone give a flashtalk: When our meetups got to about 40 people we introduced the idea of having team members give short talks to the whole group about a subject of their choosing.
 The talks were a huge success and we’ve now made them a permanent part of our week.
-The rules are simple: Present to the group, 5 minutes maximum, any topic, everyone has to give a talk.
-We do a morning session and an evening session of talks (we’ve gotten good at getting everyone’s presentation loaded onto a single laptop and strictly enforcing the 5 minute rule so it all moves along swiftly).
+The rules are simple: Give a 4 minute presentation to the company on any topic you like.
+Everyone has to give a talk.
+We do a morning session and an evening session of talks (we’ve gotten good at getting everyone’s presentation loaded onto a single laptop and strictly enforcing the 4 minute rule so it all moves along swiftly).
 The talks end up being a fascinating mixture of people talking about hobbies, families, work habits, diets, books, things they’ve recently gotten passionate about, and much more.
 Everyone is nervous going into it and relieved when their turn is done (the audience is super supportive, so most people feel like wanting to give another talk after their first one).
 We all bond and learn interesting things about each other in the process.
 Everyone in our company seems to cherish these talks (we video them for our archives).

 4. Have people organize activities: The third big element aside from hack projects and flashtalks are activities.
 This includes group outings as well as talks and workshops on topics of interest.
 Most of the outings are self-organized (someone from the company will take the lead on it) and range from hiking to go-karting, baseball games, skydiving, horse back riding, you name it.
 Whatever is nearby and of interest to a part of the team.
 There were Wii Tennis marathons in the past and Rockband and Karaoke ones more recently.
 The workshops and talks range from work related (learn about CSS, etc) to town halls (company meeting and Q&A) and occasional guest speakers (Tim Ferriss came to visit us in San Diego).
 We still struggle with finding enough time in the week to do all of the above.
 One thing we learned is to tell everyone at the beginning of the week that it’s OK to miss things during the week and to ask the project teams to scope their projects so they can be done with a few hours of work a day (so people don’t end up cramming on the projects all week and missing out on the rest).